rafajafa/Pass-Hash/README.md

 # 🔐 Passhash

 **Passhash** is a simple desktop application built with Python and Tkinter that generates secure passwords based on a base password and user-selected options (uppercase letters, numbers, special characters, and length).
-The UI automatically resizes fonts and elements to match window size dynamically.

 ---